aucad/aml-networks/readme.md

 ```

 The default experiment uses full cross-validation holdout set, and repeats experiments for 3x different max iterations.
-The value of max iterations can be customized by providing additional make parameters: `ITERS="n0 ... nk"`.
-For
+Max iterations can be customized by parameters: `ITERS="n₀ … nₖ"`, for
-example `make all ITERS="5 10 50"`.
-Iters of `0` means use attack default max iterations.
+example `make all ITERS="5 10 50 0"`.
+Value `0` is attack default max iterations, which varies by attack.

-There are two alternative pre-defined experiments.
-Other custom experiments can be defined using the [CLI commands](#cli-commands).

 ```